 What will you find on the Island?
 A small, traditional village, a harbor busy with fishing and cruising boats, and enough miles of unspoiled walking trails to keep you busy for many return visits!

 If you’re visiting for the day, plan to bike or walk from the Town Landing where the Mailboat stops.
-Turning right from the Landing, it’s a short walk to The Maine Lobster Lady's food trailer and the National Park Service Ranger Station.
-Taking a left from the Town Landing, you’ll pass the Island Store, Union Congregational Church, Revere Hall (the Town’s offices, auditorium, basketball court, library and social center) and the K-8 school.
+Turning right from the Landing, it’s a short walk to the National Park Service Ranger Station.
+Taking a left from the Town Landing, you’ll find The Maine Lobster Lady's food trailer and the Island Store, the Union Congregational Church, Revere Hall (the Town’s offices, auditorium, basketball court, library and social center) and the K-8 school.

 Bring your own bicycles or rent bikes from the Mailboat crew.
 Be sure to bring water, cameras, good shoes, and anything else you might need to be comfortable for a day.
 There is a restroom at the Ranger Station, 0.3 miles from the Town Landing, and another at Duck Harbor.